-Have you ever stared at the screen of your laptop, knowing that what you wrote is decent but it still doesn’t describe what you wanted to say?
+Have you ever stared at the screen of your laptop, knowing that what you wrote is decent, but it still doesn’t describe what you wanted to say?
 You have it all in your head, but really getting it all out onto paper is a struggle.
 A line edit is basically tightening up your sentences, taking a closer look at word choice and overall flow.
 This is the time where I help you find your voice, pointing out how to tighten everything up in a way that allows your unique personality to shine.
 I also do a very light copy edit with this.

 “Kara Linaburg’s proofreading was very thorough and thoughtful, not to mention very prompt.
 I’d definitely recommend her services to anyone in need of a fantastic and hardworking service provider.”Michaela Bush, author

 The beta readers have stormed through, the edits complete… but you know there’s some errors you have missed before you are ready to get your baby sent off.
 I’m here to catch those missed words, comas, or sentences that somehow got written in twice.
-Oh, and not to mention that one time she ended up with blond hair when two chapters before she had black.
+Oh, and not to mention that one time she ended up with blond hair, when two chapters before she had black.
 Coupled with the word and grammar side of proofreading, I will also look over the design and layout of books with indie authors for any errors in the format.

 This is a less-expensive and much simpler version of a copy edit.

 A critique is a quick summary, often in bullet point format, with pointers on how to make your book the best book possible.
 Think if it as a lighter version of a development edit — and a lot less detailed.
 This is especially helpful if you are struggling to find early readers and need honest feedback about where your story is headed, or are starting out and need a mentor to help challenge you to continue, as well as offer a brainstorming session.
-I offer a critique for the first five chapters or the whole manuscript.
+I offer a critique for the first six chapters or the whole manuscript.